Top Pick 2026

 The 30% ruling is a Dutch tax benefit for highly skilled migrants recruited from abroad.
 It allows your employer to pay up to 30% of your gross salary as a tax-free allowance, intended to compensate for the additional costs of relocating to and living in the Netherlands.
 This effectively reduces your taxable income by 30%, resulting in significant tax savings.

-What is the salary threshold for the 30% ruling in 2026?
+What is the minimum salary for the 30% ruling in 2026?

-In 2026, the minimum taxable salary (after applying the 30% reduction) is approximately EUR 46,107 per year for most applicants.
-For employees under 30 who hold a qualifying master's degree, the reduced threshold is approximately EUR 35,048.
-These figures are adjusted annually and published by the Belastingdienst (Dutch Tax Authority).
+In 2026, the minimum taxable salary (after applying the 30% reduction) is EUR 46,107 per year for standard applicants aged 30 and over.
+For employees under 30 who hold a qualifying master's degree, the reduced threshold is EUR 35,048.
+Scientific researchers at designated institutions face no minimum threshold.
+These figures are adjusted annually by the Belastingdienst.
+To find the required gross salary, divide the taxable threshold by 0.7: EUR 46,107 / 0.7 = approximately EUR 65,867 gross.

 How long does the 30% ruling last?

 The 30% ruling applies for a maximum of 5 years (60 months).
 This was reduced from 8 years in 2019.
 Time previously spent living or working in the Netherlands may be deducted from this 5-year period.
-Important: legislative changes effective from January 2024 introduced a phased reduction from 30% to 27% and then 10% over the 5-year period.
-Check the latest rules, as further adjustments have been proposed.
+For applicants from 1 January 2024, the benefit also steps down from 30% to 20% to 10% across the five years.
+Transitional rules may apply if your ruling predates 2024.

 Can I apply for the 30% ruling if I am already living in the Netherlands?